 Pick the best juicer

 A good juicer is always required for extracting juice properly, or else the pulp might remain not dry.
 You don’t need an expensive juicer to make orange juice since any regular citrus juicer can do the job for you.
-So, buy a proper juicer like top cold press juicers and refrain from relying on any other technique.
+So, buy the best orange juicer like top cold press juicers and refrain from relying on any other technique.

 Peel them properly

 You can’t extract juice properly without correctly peeling the orange.
 Do you know how to peel oranges for juicing?
 If you use a processor, peeling will not be that necessary.
 But peeling the orange before juicing is always good.
 You can peel the orange gently with your hand by starting from the top, or you can use a peeler too as it is the easiest way to peel oranges for juicing!

 Pick the right ingredients for the right orange

 You should always pick the right ingredients according to the flavor of the orange.
 Some oranges are tangy and require more sugar.
 On the other hand, some are already sweet and don’t need to add extra sugar.
 So, without knowing the orange’s raw flavor, you shouldn’t add any other ingredient.

 Like most citrus juices, orange juice can spoil if not stored properly.
 You can easily keep the orange juice fresh for 2-3 weeks inside your fridge.
 By freezing, you can also contain it for 12 months or more.
 But, this can change the taste and considerably decrease the number of healthy nutrients.

 Don’t let the orange skin go to waste